mlgranger540/matt-lloyd-writes-static/README.md

 ### Known Bugs

-- Title letter spacing issue on iOS still causes it to drop onto two lines on iPhones
+- Title letter spacing issue on some mobile devices/browsers still causes the title to drop onto two lines
 - Hover/active box was hanging below the navbar onto the image on pages 3-5 at certain resolutions – partially fixed by changing the background images to position: relative, now the overhang is covered by the image but still there and can be seen before the image loads
 - Load times of the images are still a little slow, but further compression would've resulted in loss of quality/reducing the resolution of the images and therefore led to a poor appearance of the site
 - Slight line appears above and below the genre and audience panel on the about page but seemingly only on Chrome Dev Tools at 4K resolution, as this couldn't be seen when viewing the deployed site on a 4K monitor